H-1B Visa Information

 Extensions of the Program

 The host department will be responsible authorizing applications, and paying filing fees, for extensions on behalf of the scholar.
-Use the ISSO Scholar Portal to request an extension 5 months before the end date of the H-1B authorized end date.
+Use the ISSO Portal to request an extension 5 months before the end date of the H-1B authorized end date.
 If you do not submit an extension at least 2 months before the end date of the original H-1B approval, there are likely to be gaps in employment eligibility and the beneficiary’s status to remain in the U.S. could be negatively affected.

 Application Process